 conveyed by the advertisement.

-(a) Advertisements must not contain, or directly or by implication make, inaccurate, deceptive or otherwise misleading claims, statements,
+(a) Advertisements must not contain, or directly or by implication make, inaccurate, deceptive or otherwise misleading

-(b) Advertisements must not omit relevant information in a manner that, in the result, is deceptive.
+(b) Advertisements must not omit relevant information if the omission results in an advertisement that is deceptive or

-(c) All pertinent details of an advertised offer must be clearly and understandably stated.
+(c) All pertinent details of an advertisement must be clearly and understandably stated.

-characterize the current state of the art.
-At the same time, however, such research should be economically
+that characterize the current state of the art.
+At the same time, however, such research should be economically and technically

-and technically feasible, with due recognition of the various costs of doing business.
+feasible, with regard to the various costs of doing business.

 (f) The advertiser must be clearly identified in the advertisement, excepting the advertiser of a "teaser advertisement" as

 2. Disguised Advertising Techniques

-No advertisement shall be presented in a format or style that conceals its commercial intent.
+No advertisement shall be presented in a format or style that conceals the fact that it is an advertisement.